daluj/quran/README.md

 ### arabicquranapi Spider

-This spider fetches data from [Quran.com](https://api-docs.quran.com/docs/category/quran.com-api), and saves the data to the database.
+This spider fetches the quran in Arabic from [Quran.com](https://cdn.jsdelivr.net/npm/quran-json@3.1.2/dist/quran.json) and saves the data to the DB.

 ### englishquranweb Spider

-This spider scraps [Quran - Islam](https://www.quran-islam.org/main_topics/quran/quran_in_english/sura_1_to_7_(P1322).html) looking for the required data and saves the data to the database.
+This spider scraps [Quran - Islam](https://www.quran-islam.org/main_topics/quran_in_english_(P1223).html) and saves the data to the DB.

+## Scripts

+### quran_json_download.py

+This scripts fetches the Arabic Quran in JSON format and saves it to scripts/data/holy_quran.json